eclipse-vertx/vert.x/core_manual_js.md

     }

 This tells the bridge that any messages to save orders in the `orders` collection, will only be passed if the user is successful authenticated (i.e. logged in ok) first.

-When a message is sent from the client that requires authorisation, the client must pass a field `sessionID` with the message that contains the unique session ID that they obtained when they logged in with the `auth-mgr`.

-When the bridge receives such a message, it will send a message to the `auth-mgr` to see if the session is authorised for that message.
-If the session is authorised the bridge will cache the authorisation for a certain amount of time (five minutes by default)

 # File System

 Vert.x lets you manipulate files on the file system.
 File system operations are asynchronous and take a handler function as the last argument.
 This function will be called when the operation is complete, or an error has occurred.